bhisaac/5eFP/5eFP-SRD.md

 When you ready a spell, you cast it as normal but hold its energy, which you release when you discard your reaction during the triggered event.
 To be readied, a spell must have a casting time of 1 action, and holding the spell’s magic requires concentration.
 If your concentration is broken, the spell dissipates without taking effect.
 For example, if you are concentrating on the _web_ spell and readying a _magic missile_, your _web_ spell ends.

-## Search
+## Search (Action)

-**_Discard your action to Search_.** You devote your attention to finding something.
+You devote your attention to finding something.
 Depending on the nature of your search, the GM might have you make a WIS check or an INT check.

 # Mounted Combat